jaguitart/aa-nido/README.md

 ## Key Features
 ### User Authorization
-User authorization is handling in JS using BCrypt for password hashing.
-When users log in, the password they provide is rehashed and checked agains the original password.
+User authorization is handled in JS using BCrypt for password hashing.
+When users log in, the password they provide is rehashed and checked against the original password.
 ![Splash Page]()

 ### Post/Edit/Delete a Photo